 Similarly, 70% of US company executives plan to invest further in “IT infrastructure to secure virtual connectivity”.
 And 64% want to invest in “training for managers to manage a more virtual workforce”.

-Over 85% of the finance and insurance industry could work remotely (PwC)
+86% of the finance and insurance industry could work remotely (PwC)

-A 2020 model suggests that the finance and insurance industry has the largest theoretical maximum percentage of remote workers with 86% able to WFH.
+A 2020 model suggests that the finance and insurance industry has the largest theoretical maximum percentage of remote workers, with 86% able to WFH.